gnaseri/SSL-1000-Fixes/README.md

 A compilation of 1000 potential issues and their suggested next steps, aiming to support the systematic study and refinement of self-supervised learning workflows.

-Note: This list has not been fully reviewed by humans.
-It is intended to spark ideas and highlight potential directions to explore.
-Please make sure to critically evaluate any items you plan to experiment with, and consider discussing them with human experts before adapting them to your work.
+**Note:** This list has not been fully reviewed by humans.
+It is intended to spark ideas and highlight potential directions to explore. **Make sure to critically evaluate any items you plan to experiment with, and consider discussing them with human experts before adapting them to your work.**

 ---